 Triage for HackersPrioritize code auditing via ML

-but when one of our analysts has to audit
+when one of our analysts has to audit a new continuous

-usually all they get is access to one or more big code repositories.
+get is access to one or more big code repositories.
+And clients expect

-they could have a number that
+git log, they could have a number that

-ranks each file in the repo with the probability of it
+ranks each file in the repo with the probability of it containing code